egreich/A-semi-mechanistic-model-for-partitioning-evapotranspiration/README.md

 # A semi-mechanistic model for partitioning evapotranspiration reveals scale-dependent moisture supply and demand controls water-use efficiency

-This repository contains the code and models for the paper *A semi-mechanistic model for partitioning evapotranspiration reveals supply and demand moisture controls over plant water-use efficiency are temporally distinct*.
+This repository contains the code and models for the paper *A semi-mechanistic model for partitioning evapotranspiration reveals scale-dependent moisture supply and demand controls water-use efficiency*.
 An explanation of the file structure is below:

 1. models
   - inits